 Step 4.
 Restarting your Spring Security Application

 Bounce your application.
-You should now have centralized authentication and single sign-on with Crowd.
+You should now have centralised authentication and single sign-on with Crowd.

 The authorities granted will use the

 crowdUserDetailsService.
 If no suffix is specified, the authorities will append the Crowd group name.

 For example if user 'admin' is in the 'crowd-admin' group, then the user 'admin' will be authorised to view pages restricted to the 'ROLE_crowd-admin' role in Spring Security.

 authoritySuffix is also specified, any user in the mapped groups configured in crowd will be granted "

 - Integrating AppFuse - a Crowd-Spring Security Integration Tutorial